mkner/longitudinal-and-lateral-controllers-for-autonomous-vehicles/DEMO.md

 ### Target velocity

-Simulates a failure with the desired velocity signal from the local planner,
+Simulates a failure either with the desired velocity signal from the local planner,
 or internal to the longitudinal controller (before the low-level control and acuators)
 where the signal is stuck 90% above where it should be.
 The modified Stanley
 controller does remarkable job at repeatedly getting back on course after swerving